 A plea of ignorance about the Rules and Regulations does not constitute a defense for any sanctions imposed pursuant to the Rules and Regulations.

-Any player who practices or plays while associated with ASL assumes all risks for possible injury to his/her person or property and agrees to indemnify the League for all damages or costs suffered by the League.
+Any player who practices or plays while associated with FUSAAL assumes all risks for possible injury to his/her person or property and agrees to indemnify the League for all damages or costs suffered by the League.
 This will be a condition for League membership.

 Player and Team Registration